threefoldtecharchive/farmerbot/tests/README.md

 ## Running the existing tests
 The tests have to be run before landing any PR.
 You can run the existing tests by running the command below:
+> bash tests/run_tests.v

+Or if you wish to run the tests for a specific manager:
 > v -stats test tests/nodemanager_test.v

+You can also filter the tests like so:
-> v -stats test tests/powermanager_test.v
+> v -stats test tests/nodemanager_test.v -run-only \<PATTERN\>

-V supports running multiple test files at once but unfortunately we cannot use it as the redis usage is meant to be single threaded.
+V supports running tests in parallel (running multiple test files in parallel actually) but unfortunately we cannot use it as the redis usage is meant to be single threaded.

 ## Good practices for writing tests
 It is a good practice to structure a test in 3 parts: prepare, act and assert.